hrissan/dtls/README.md

 # TODO list (not in particular order)

-* even-based API for very efficient servers and clients
+* event-based API for very efficient servers and clients

 * golang-style standard API for normal servers and clients